SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/rabbitmq.md

 If not already present, the following [Fields](/docs/manage/fields/) are created as part of source template creation.

 - **`sumo.datasource`**.
 Fixed value of **localfile**.
 - **`deployment.environment`** User configured field at the time of collector installation.
 This identifies the environment where the host resides.
-For example: dev, prod or qa.
+For example: dev, prod, or qa.
 - **`messaging.cluster.name`**.
 User configured.
 Enter a uniquely identifiable name for your rabbitMQ server cluster to show in the Sumo Logic dashboards.
 - **`messaging.node.name`**.
 Includes the value of the hostname of the machine which is being monitored.